Timothy Shannon, M.D.

 Dr. Shannon received his postgraduate medical training at the Beth Israel Hospital of Harvard Medical School and Boston University.
 He earned his medical degree from the University of Connecticut and has a B.A. in Chemistry from Amherst College.

-Mr. Margus currently serves as co-founder and Chief Executive Officer of Cerevance, a drug discovery company focused on brain diseases with sites in Massachusetts and the United Kingdom.
-From 2009-2012, as Chief Executive Officer of Envoy Therapeutics, Mr. Margus raised $8 million from investors, employed a unique technology to discover new compounds for brain diseases, and sold the company within three years for $140 million.
+Mr. Margus currently serves as Co-Founder and Chief Executive Officer of Cerevance, a venture-backed, clinical-stage drug development company focused on pursuing novel targets for brain diseases.
+From 2009-2012, as Chief Executive Officer of Envoy Therapeutics, he raised $8 million from investors, employed a unique technology to discover new compounds for brain diseases, and sold the company within three years for $140 million.
 From 2000 to 2007, Mr. Margus was the Chief Executive Officer of Perlegen Sciences, a leader in analyzing genetic variation that raised $257 million from investors, exceeded $100 million in revenues, and identified diagnostic markers for disease risk and drug response.

 Mr. Margus has been a member of numerous government advisory committees as well as corporate and nonprofit boards.
 He currently serves on the Boards of Second Genome, Presage Biosciences and the non-profit A-T Children’s Project.
 Additionally, he serves as the Chair of the Network for Excellence in Neuroscience Clinical Trials External Oversight Board at the NIH.